Jet Lag: The Game: Season 14: Snake

 Season 14 premiered on June 11, 2025.
-Starting at Yongsan Station, Seoul, Denby, Chase, and Doyle compete in a five-day game based on the video game Snake, across the country of South Korea.
-The designated "snaker" must attempt to trace the longest possible path along the South Korean rail network, without crossing itself and "crashing".
-The snaker's progress is saved when they reach a station with multiple choices of onward travel direction, called a "node".
-The two "blockers" can place curses and roadblocks that disincentivize routes or otherwise hinder snakers.
-The blockers can also place battle challenges, initiating a head-to-head game when activated; the snaker immediately crashes if they are unsuccessful.
-The snaker's location is typically hidden from the blockers except when the snaker reaches a node.
-Once all three players have played one round each as the snaker, the next snaker is chosen randomly from the two most recent blockers, with the player currently in the lead ineligible to be selected.
+Starting at Yongsan Station, Denby, Chase, and Doyle competed in a five-day game based on the video game Snake, across South Korea.
+The designated "snaker" attempts to trace the longest possible path along the South Korean rail network without crossing itself, while the two "blockers" can place curses, roadblocks, and battle challenges.
 Runs are limited to 18 hours.